jasalt/bvv/README.md

 Expects VVV Vagrant to use VirtualBox provider (Ubuntu 24.04), might require modifications to work with Docker provider.

+# TODO
+- Check `~/vvv-local` as default location

 # Issues

 - Uses `set -x` for verbose debug output for now.
 - `pull` broken outside plugin/theme repo but `bvv pull -all` works
 - `pull` --no-import/--no-delete flags not implemented
+- Windows is not supported.
+Rewrite with Rust clap & duct might help.

 Issues can be raised on Codeberg issue tracker or by sending me a message.